 - sight Vision; seeing with the eyes.
 "As we age, our sight may be improved by using glasses."

-And finally, my most pet peeve, the mixing up of then and than:
+And finally, my biggest pet peeve, the mixing up of then and than:

 - then A reference to time or sequence: "We are going to the store, then we will go home and cook dinner."